bug-vt/openCV_junior/index.md

     Concatenate 16 histograms to make 128 X 1 vector
     Normalize the vector

 ### **Experiments and Result**
- Certain well-defined feature points will be manually selected for the purpose of this testing.
+Certain well-defined feature points will be manually selected (perhaps using Harris detector) for the purpose of this testing.
 This will lead to automatic and more sophisticated matching problem in the next section.
-Correctness of the descriptor will be evaluated through 3 separate tests.
+First, correctness of the descriptor will be evaluated through 3 basic tests.
 Tests will be consider success only if all following 3 tests pass.
 Note that all images below were copied from the *Computer Vision: Algorithms and Applications* by Richard Szeliski [2].
- 1. Matching feature points where two images are differ by translation (Figure 3)
+ 1. Matching feature points where two images are differ by translation (Figure 4)
- 2. Matching feature points where two images are differ by rotation (Figure 4)
+ 2. Matching feature points where two images are differ by rotation (Figure 5)
- 3. Matching feature points where two images are differ by different point of view (Figure 5)
+ 3. Matching feature points where two images are differ by different point of view (Figure 6)

 ![Translation test](images/sift_expected_result2.png)

-#### Figure 3.
+#### Figure 4.
 Two images differ by translation.
 Two red circles are expected to hold matching descriptor.

 ![Translation test](images/sift_expected_result1.png)

-#### Figure 4.
+#### Figure 5.
 Two images differ by rotation.
 Two red circles are expected to hold matching descriptor.

 ![Translation test](images/sift_expected_result3.png)

-#### Figure 5.
+#### Figure 6.
 Two images differ by point of view.
 Two red circles are expected to hold matching descriptor.

 Again, once the above 3 tests pass, result will be compare to the SIFT function from existing library.
 Following to tests should pass for pre-selected feature points: